How is the completed human genome sequence being used?

 Any two humans are around 99.5 per cent the same at the genetic level.
 The tiny percentage of genetic material that varies among people can help to explain individual differences in susceptibility to disease, response to drugs or reaction to environmental factors.
 Although 0.5 per cent may not sound like a lot, 0.5 per cent of 3 billion bases is 15,000,000 – so that’s still a lot of differences!

 The 1000 Genomes Project aimed to produce an extremely detailed catalogue of human DNA variation to help scientists studying people with specific diseases.
 The genomes of over 2,500 anonymous people from 26 populations around the world were sequenced using next-generation sequencing technologies.
+The final papers from the project were published in Nature in 2015.
 The results of the study are freely and publicly accessible to researchers worldwide.

 In 2010, the Wellcome Trust launched a study of 10,000 human genomes in the UK, which aimed to analyse the DNA of one in every 6,000 individuals in the UK.
 Scientists expected the UK10K project to uncover many rare genetic variants that are important in human disease, giving a much deeper picture of genetics to help other studies, both in the UK and around the world.

 The Wellcome Trust provided a £10.5 million Strategic Award to the Sanger Institute to fund the project.
 It is running in collaboration with clinical researchers from around the UK, using samples and data collected over many years.